Montana-Media-Arts/340-interactive-arts-1/Projects/Documentation_and_Response/readme.md

 You should CC, your partner/s on this e-mail.
 So that I can see who all was involved.

-In your email, you should attach a PDF version of your writeup.
+In your email, you should attach a PDF version of your write-up, along with a link to video hosting site (i.e. YouTube or Vimeo) or dedicated webpage with embedded video.

-For Projects 2 & 3, you should also provide a link to your video documentation.